Ralph Thomas: 1970s

 Thomas shot the last "doctor" film, Doctor in Trouble in 1970.
 It made money but Thomas and Box were getting sick of the series and sold the franchise to television.
 They had a big hit Percy (1971) which led to a sequel, Percy's Progress (1974).
 However, other films Thomas made around this time – Quest for Love (1971), an unusual sci-fi love story starring Joan Collins, and The Love Ban (1973) – were less successful.

 The downturn in production in the British film industry of the 1970s affected Thomas' ability to raise finance for his films and he began to work increasingly in television.
 His last feature was A Nightingale Sang in Berkeley Square (1979).

+Personal life

+Thomas was the brother of Gerald Thomas, who later became a film director on the Carry On... series, and his son is the Academy Award-winning film producer Jeremy Thomas.

+Death and legacy

+Thomas died on 17 March 2001 in London.

 He is commemorated with a green plaque on The Avenues, Kingston upon Hull.